Morbykat/Morbykat/README.md

 My name is Akemi Pereowei Isreal, also known as Morbykat and I'm a Frontend Developer, passionate about sustainable development and finding innovative solutions to complex problems.
 Welcome to my GitHub page!

 ### 💫About me:
 I'm new to the world of web development, but I'm excited to learn as much as I can.
 I'm currently focusing on HTML, CSS, and JavaScript, and I'm eager to explore more advanced topics like React and Node.js.
 I enjoy writing or reading novels and playing board games with my friends and family.
+Right now, I'm working on building my first website using HTML and CSS.
+I'm also practicing my JavaScript skills by building small projects like a calculator and a to-do list app.
 <!--
 **Morbykat/Morbykat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.